Setup

 Note that because the star is a concave shape it can't have a polygon collider.

-Now you can see how the p5play logo was made!
+Now you can see how the tumbler demo on the p5play homepage was made!

 Sometimes you won't be able to use pre-drawn animations to get the kind of visual effect you want for a sprite in motion.

-Fortunately, you can customize the sprite's draw function and make it display anything you want!
+Fortunately, you can customize the sprite's draw function to make it display anything you want!

 Note that inside the sprite's draw function the center of the sprite is translated to position (0, 0).

-This mini example rotates the sprite's ellipse to the direction it's moving and makes the ellipse stretch in that direction proportional to it's speed.
+This code example rotates the sprite's ellipse to the direction it's moving and makes the ellipse stretch in that direction proportional to its speed.
 Kind of complicated!

 Custom Update